sdavara/ComingSoonPage/README.md

-This is a simple COming Soon Page for the website.
+This is a simple Coming Soon Page for the website.